Rated: 13+ · Short Story · Fantasy · #2119462

 The laughter of the witch was like that of a beast, and yet sweet like a bird's song.
 "Oh, you have drunk of desperation, to come this way!
 Sooth, the rumors told you I crave blood and steal babes from mother's breasts, yet you approach my door."

-The warrior waited quiet for her mirth to pass, til only the wind spoke.
-The fey witch's finger suddenly cut the air, an arrow pointed at his soul.
+The warrior waited in quietly for her mirth to pass, til only the wind spoke.
+The fey witch's finger suddenly cut the air, an arrow pointing at his soul.
 "Speak my help to mortal fools, and you will have your aid.
 Let them know Aideen cares for them, to spite their dark lies.
 Pass your dagger to me."

 "My dagger?"
 Cadoc asked, but reached to offer it.

 Aiden's cackle shook the strong man's nerves as she neared, crimson hair swirling about her hips.
 "Your sword is useless in this.
 Iron, not steel, for unbinding a shade, yes?
 Your arm, warrior, for spell must meet your blood's kiss along its blade.
 Yes, like that."